shaleen111/snake-rust/README.md

 ## Installation

-Install my-project with git and cargo (cargo and rust can both be installed using rustup)
+Install my project with git and cargo (cargo and rust can both be installed using rustup)
 ```bash
     git clone https://github.com/shaleen111/snake-rust.git
     cd snake